MrJeroen/ProgrammeerTheorie/README.md

 Plot2.py can be called by the algorithms to draw a line graph of the of the scores.

+PLOT3.PY
+Plot3.py is a file which creates an offline bar chart.

+OCC_DEGREE.PY
+Occ_degree.py calls plot3.py to make a plot of the occupation of timeslots or the occupation of seats.
+Before this program is run you can choose a file in which a schedule is stored and you can choose if you want to see the bar chart of the occupation degree of seats or of timeslots.

 ALGORITME1.PY
 Algoritme1 calls algorithms to create a certain amount of random schedule, calculate their score and appended their score to a list so a frequency graph can be drawn by plot.py of distribution of scores.
-HOW TO RUN: standard iterations 100
+HOW TO RUN: standard iterations 1000

 ALGORITME2.PY
 Algoritme2.py calls algorithms to get a random schedule as a base schedule.
 From the base schedule steps are created, if a step is an improvement of the score this new list will become the base list and the score will be appended to a list.
-This list will be plotted in a line graph by plot2.py HOW TO RUN: standard iterations 100
+This list will be plotted in a line graph by plot2.py HOW TO RUN: standard iterations 1000

 ALGORITME3.py
 Algoritme3.py calls algorithms to get a random schedule as a base schedule.